mozilla-l10n/documentation/products/firefox_android/localize_android.md

 # Firefox for Android - How to localize

-Please make sure to go through the [Firefox for Android README](/products/firefox_android/README.md) first to get a clear overview of what this project covers.

 The release cycle for Firefox for Android is the same as Firefox for Desktop, which is generally 6 weeks - but can sometimes be 8 weeks.

+You can see the [detailed schedule for each release here](https://wiki.mozilla.org/RapidRelease/Calendar).

 "Merge day" is when localizations move to the next train - and the last day available to include localization updates to the next Beta version if you work on tools like Pootle.

-You can see the [detailed schedule for each release here](https://wiki.mozilla.org/RapidRelease/Calendar).

 Note: please make sure that you've already localized mozilla.org before you start working on Firefox for Android or any other projects.

 ## The importance of regularly checking your dashboard

+### Checking for errors

+Please keep in mind during your entire localization process to regularly check [your locale's team page](https://l10n.mozilla.org/teams/).
+You can just choose your locale from the list there, and bookmark it to easily access it in the future.

+Once you are on your team page, under the section "Application & Sign-offs", take a look at the "Translation Status" column.
+If you have any **errors**, they will show up in red there.
+The number of missing strings will also appear in that same column.
+You can click on either of these links to see what's going on behind these notifications.

-Please keep in mind during your entire localization process to regularly check [your locale's dashboard](https://l10n.mozilla.org/shipping/dashboard): this is extremely important since if you break something, and your locale is shipping on multi-locale builds (so, the builds that actually ship on the Play Store), you will need to fix it as soon as possible since it breaks the build for everyone!
+If you notice any errors, they need to be fixed very quickly.
+This is extremely important because if you break something while your locale is shipping on multi-locale builds (so, the builds that actually ship on the Play Store), you will need to fix it as soon as possible since it breaks the build for everyone!

+### Checking for warnings

+You should also be checking your teams [Firefox for Android dashboards](https://l10n.mozilla.org/shipping/dashboard?tree=fennec_aurora&tree=fennec_beta) for any possible **warnings**.
+They would appear under the "Warnings" column.
+If you see you have a warning, then click on the column "Status" column on that same line.
+It will explain where the warning is so you can go in and fix it.

-Checking your dashboard regularly should be something you should start doing from the very beginning when you start localizing a project, so that it becomes a habit.
+Checking your team page and dashboard regularly should be something you do from the very beginning when you start localizing a project, so that it becomes a habit.
 This helps reduce the chance of breaking the builds in the future, once your locale is actually shipping, and generally helps catch errors earlier on.
-It also gives you an overview of your locale's health and status.
+It also gives you an overview of your locale's health and status, and overall ensures you're shipping a good quality localization.

-When you are in your dashboard, and you notice that there is a red tick in your locale's "Action" column, this means there is a critical error that you need to fix.
-Clicking on your locale's "Status" column will give you an indication on what needs to be fixed, and where to find the error.

-If there is an orange tick on your locale's "Action" column, it can mean a number of things - such as that there are simply some missing strings.
-Once again, clicking on the "Status" Column will let you know what is going on and what may need fixing.

 ## Localize the Firefox for Android folder
 - [Pontoon](https://pontoon.mozilla.org/firefox-for-android-aurora/): Choose your locale code from there